grafana/tempo-operator/docs/operator/api.md

 <td>

 <p>Secret for object storage authentication.
-Name of a secret in the same namespace as the tempo TempoStack custom resource.</p>
+Name of a secret in the same namespace as the TempoStack custom resource.</p>

 </td>
 </tr>